 She says smoking continues to take a heavy toll on the health of many people and she makes no apology for considering more methods of reducing tobacco consumption.

-Next story in Political: Comment by lawyer on leaked emails
+Next story in Politics: Comment by lawyer on leaked emails

 Copyright © 2013, Radio New Zealand